Writer Profile

 Public History

 Whether traditional or modern, the fact that the legitimacy of festivals has become a subject of debate can no longer be stopped.
 Because they are being debated, it is naturally possible for them to change or be cancelled.
-In such cases, it is certainly possible to frame the discussion around what should be protected, and it is undoubtedly important for experts to voice opinions from various standpoints.
+In such cases, it is certainly possible to frame the argument around what should be protected, and it is undoubtedly important for experts to voice opinions from various standpoints.

-*Affiliations and titles are those at the time of publication.
+*Affiliations and titles are as of the time of publication.